t5dgpg3vt9z58jv9/MICR_475/hw_6.md

         Receptors A/B.
     -   The plot legend shows Nuclear Receptors as a red color but contains a lot more than just nuclear receptors.
+-   The colors and shapes do not add value because they overlap.
+    -   Both Ordered and Disordered Proteins are circles.
+Color is a requirement since the shapes are the same.
+    -   Both Nuclear Receptors and the Average are diamonds.
+The Average diamond is larger so one can probably pick this out.
 -   The data used to create the plot is questionable.
     -   The legends describes a family of proteins.
 However, there are multiple items on the plot for each family.
 Based on previous